MonzerDev/Sign-Language-Detection/README.md

 - `testCNN.py`: Script for testing the performance of the trained CNN model on a test dataset.
 - `CNN_model_alphabet_SIBI.pth`: Pre-trained CNN model weights used for classification.

-How to Run the Project
+How to Run the Project:

 1. Install Dependencies